dhhagan/ThermoLabVIEW/README.md

 ThermoLabVIEW
 =============

-LabVIEW vi's for importing ThermoScientific environmental gas analyzer data in real-time
+LabVIEW vi's for reading ThermoScientific environmental gas analyzer data in real-time through TCP/IP

-Written orginally for the Atmospheric Chemistry & Technology Lab at Washington U. in St. Louis
+Written orginally for the Atmospheric Chemistry & Technology Lab at Washington U. in St. Louis.
+Includes support for LabVIEW versions 10, 11, and 12

 ### Authors:
 David H Hagan    [david@davidhhagan.com]

-### Included Files:
+### Files:
 Thermo Analyzers Example 1.vi
 Thermo Gas Conc Read (SubVI).vi
 Thermo Gas Conc Read Single Instrument (SubVI).vi

 ### How to use
-Thermo Gas Conc Read Single Instrument provides the basic vi needed to read from the Thermo Scientific instruments.
-Thermo Gas Conc Read is a subvi that allows the user to provide support for multiple instruments within one vi.
-Thermo Analyzers Example 1 is an example that shows the user how to integrate Thermo Gas Conc Read Single Instrument into a larger project.
-For more information, check the wiki.
+1. Download files and save wherever you choose
+2. Load as a user-defined subVI
+3. Check wiki for help

 ### Licensing:
 These codes are licensed under the MIT license.